openedx/edx-platform/docs/en_us/course_authors/source/create_html_component.rst

    .. image:: Images/HTML_LaTeXEditor.gif
     :alt: Image of the HTML component editor with the Latex compiler.

 #.
 Write Latex code as needed.
-You can also upload a Latex file into the editor from your computer by clicking **Upload** in the bottomn right corner.
+You can also upload a Latex file into the editor from your computer by clicking **Upload** in the bottom right corner.

 #.
 When you have written or uploaded the Latex code you need, click **Save & Compile to edX XML** in the lower-left corner.